jflournoy/old.jflournoy.github.io/publications.md

 # Miscellaneous contributions

+{% marginnote "talks" "*For all talks and posters, see my CV*" %}

+Presentations:

-Tutorials on developmental fMRI at [Modeling Developmental Change workshop](https://osf.io/hym23/), Portland, OR (2017).
+>Tutorials on developmental fMRI at [Modeling Developmental Change workshop](https://osf.io/hym23/), Portland, OR (2017).

 Data: